 How much damage can be done to a brand in just one year?
 Quite a lot it seems.

-While doing my research I happened across a table of the most admired corporate reputations in the UK.
+While doing my research for a conference at which I was speaking, I happened across a table of the most admired corporate reputations in the UK.
 The table was compiled by Reptrak in the Spring of 2016 and used a methodology that analyses the drivers of corporate reputation under seven headings: products and services, innovation, workplace practices, governance, citizenship, leadership and performance.
 Interestingly, Rolls Royce and Samsung were comfortably in the top ten.
 So what went wrong in less than a year?